rich-at-thinkful/ft-curric-gists/fundamentals/restful-apis.md

 First, we build our blob of data to include in our **request body**, and manually convert from an object to JSON string using `JSON.stringify()`.
 Then we make our AJAX request.
 We must include `contentType: 'application/json'` (based on [MIME Media Type standards](https://www.ietf.org/rfc/rfc4627.txt) to indicate in our request that we're **sending** JSON data).
 The `dataType: 'json'` is only an indicator that we accept **receipt** of JSON.

 Our `data` key contains the stringified JSON. **IMPORTANT!** Notice that `data` is used differently than in our GET request.
-In the GET request, data is converted into the query string in our request's url.
+In the GET request, data is converted into the query string in our request's url. (e.g. `{ part: 'snippet' }` is converted to `?part=snippet` and appended to the URL.)
 In the POST request, the content in `data` is going into the request body.
 This may seem strange, but it's a choice made by the jQuery library because GET requests cannot contain request bodies and POST requests often don't use query strings.

 ### Friendly neighborhood Postman